ILoveStudy/richardresume.io/english.resume.md

-# Gong Hanjin's Resume
+# Resume of Gong Hanjin

 ## personal information:

 - Sex: Male

 - Email: richardgong1988@gmail.com

-- Mobile number: 18588871362
+- Phone number: 18588871362

 - github address: https://github.com/richardgong1987

-- Expected position: java development
+- Expected position: java development engineer, Golang development engineer

 - Software development experience: 11 years+

 # Professional ability introduction

-### Algorithm and data structure capabilities
+### Algorithms and data structure skills

-Have a solid data structure and algorithm foundation:
+Have a solid foundation in data structures and algorithms:

-- Algorithm complexity analysis
+- Algorithm Complexity Analysis

-- Linear data structure, logical data structure, such as: array, tree, graph structure, red-black tree, hash table, etc.
+- Linear data structures, logical data structures, such as: arrays, trees, graph structures, red-black trees, hash tables, etc.

-- Have a strong ability to solve basic algorithms.
-Often challenged on websites such as leetcode, hackerrank, etc.
+- Strong ability to solve basic algorithms.
+Often challenge on leetcode, hackerrank and other websites

+  ​

 ## SQL knowledge

-- Familiar with the use of MYSQL, ORACLE database products
+- Familiar with using MYSQL, ORACLE database products
 - Proficient in SQL business table design
-- Familiar with the application of SQL addition, deletion and modification
+- Familiar with the application of SQL CRUD
 - Have some experience in Mysql performance tuning
 - Have a certain understanding of database high concurrency architecture design.

 ## Internet tool knowledge

-### git
+### Git

 - Familiar with Gitlab/gitolite server to quickly build

-- Familiar with the core commands of Git
+- Familiarize yourself with the core commands of Git

-- Many years of Git enterprise application practice
+- Years of Git enterprise application practice

 - Familiar with git workflow

 ### Linux

-- Familiar with common commands of Linux operation and maintenance
+- Familiar with common Linux operation and maintenance commands

-- Understand Linux users and permissions
+- Understanding Linux Users and Permissions

-- Familiar with Shell script programming
+- Familiar with Shell Scripting

+## Golang knowledge

+### Golang basics

+- Familiar with Golang language features, make full use of Golang language features

+- Have a solid Golang language foundation

+- Familiar with Golang language ecology, flexible use of various golang frameworks

+- Have a lot of practical experience in Golang projects

-## java knowledge
+## Java knowledge

 ### Microservice knowledge

 - Familiar with the history of service architecture changes

 - Familiar with the design of various service architectures

 - Understand the advantages and disadvantages of various service architectures

 ### java basics

 - Familiar with java reverse mechanism
 - Familiar with dynamic proxy mechanism
-- Familiar with servlet
+- Get familiar with servlets
 - Familiar with the use of JDK tools

 ### Understand the principle of thread pool

 - Understand how threads work

-- Custom thread pool
+- custom thread pool

 ### JVM performance tuning:

 #### Understand the following core technologies of JVM

-1. Memory structure
+1. memory structure
-2. Garbage collection
+2. garbage collection
-3. Class loading and bytecode technology
+3. Class loading and bytecode techniques
-4. Memory model
+4. memory model

-Have certain experience in JVM performance tuning
+Have some experience in JVM performance tuning

-### Understand ThreadLocal
+### Understanding ThreadLocal

 - Understand the ThreadLocal source code

 - Understand the difference between ThreadLocal and Synchronized

 - Familiar with ThreadLocal applications

-### Understand NIO
+### Understanding NIO

 - Understand the difference between NIO and blocking I/O
 - NIO principle and communication model

 ### Understand common java framework source code

-- Understand the Spring IOC source code and be able to customize IOC
+- Understand Spring IOC source code, can customize IOC
-- Understand the Spring Aop source code and be able to customize AOP
+- Understand Spring Aop source code, can customize AOP
-- Understand the Spring MVC source code and be able to customize MVC
+- Understand Spring MVC source code, can customize MVC
-- Understand Spring annotation development and be able to customize annotations
+- Understand Spring annotation development, can customize annotations
-- Understand the new features of Spring 5
+- Learn about what's new in Spring 5
 - Understand the source code and principle of the ORM framework MyBatis

 ## node.js knowledge

-### Understanding V8 diagnosis
+### Understanding V8 Diagnostics

-- Have a little diagnostic experience with the v8 engine
+- Have a little experience in diagnosing the v8 engine

 ### Javascript/typescript basics

-- Proficient in ES6/7, familiar with typescript grammar system and various details of application.
+- Proficient in ES6/7, familiar with typescript syntax system and various details of application.
 - Proficient in typescript, ES6/ES7 object-oriented programming

-### Node.js service framework
+### node.js serving framework

-- Familiar with the use of nestjs architecture to build node.js server-side development
+- Familiar with the use of nestjs architecture, build node.js server development

-- Familiar with socket.io to build websocket real-time communication applications
+- Familiar with socket.io to build websocket timely communication application

 - Proficient in express.js, loopback.js server-side framework, and proficient in its source code and principles

-- Familiar with tools based on the node.js ecosystem, such as:
+- Familiar with node.js-based ecosystem tools, such as:

-  - Java's rapid development platform jhipster
+  - java rapid development platform jhipster
   - Webpack
   - rollup

-# Summary of project experience and practice:
+# Project experience and practice summary:

 - There is a certain billion-level traffic platform design

 - Distributed call chain platform

 # work experience:

-### 2021.1-Now now Nissin Systems Co., Ltd.
+### 2021.1-Present

-Location: Omorikita, Ota-ku, Tokyo
+Location: Omori North, Ota-ku, Tokyo

-#### Project introduction:

-It is a talent management system of strategic personnel

-Personnel evaluation with smart phones,
-Talent information visualization, talent allocation, talent training A cloud personnel system that is helpful for talent strategies such as target management and personnel evaluation.
-Unified management and visualization of talent information, combined with staff skills Talent strategic objectives.

-#### Position: Senior java development engineer
+#### Position: Senior Java Developer

 #### Technology stack:

-javalin
+javalin, Golang, Typescript

 comsDB